 The amount of time, if any, a person will spend in jail for a DUI conviction depends on the number of prior DUI convictions and the circumstances of the current offense.

 Whether a DUI conviction will lead to jail depends on a number of circumstances.
-In most states, jail time isn't mandatory for a standard first DUI conviction where no one was injured or killed.
+In many states—including Florida and Pennsylvania—jail time isn't mandatory (though it is possible) for a standard first DUI conviction where no one was injured or killed.